StarlaneStudios/react-router-tree/README.md

 # React Router Tree

 Implement Next.js style page directories in your single page application.
-Supports React projects created using [Vite](https://vitejs.dev/) and [CRA](https://create-react-app.dev/) (or any other webpack implementation).
+Supports React projects created using [Vite](https://vitejs.dev/) or [CRA](https://create-react-app.dev/) (or any other webpack implementation).

 ## Installation